dev-west/gorex/README.md

 	ExactlyPrefFewer Quantifier = "{%d}?"
 ```

-So, if AddClass(Uppers) is used, only a single character from A through Z matches the expression, but if ApplyQuantityToLast(OneOrMore) is used, any number of any characters that all fall within A through Z match as a group.
+So, if AddClass(Uppers) is used, only a single character from A through Z matches the expression, but if ApplyQuantifier(OneOrMore) is used, any number of any characters that all fall within A through Z match as a group.
     produces a group like: `([A-Z]+)`

 Hopefuly you'll find that these function names are reasonably straight-forware, if they are, to some extent, verbose.